 Self-control -enables us to set priorities and resist impulsive actions or responses.

 We will support children to establish routines, we will model social behaviour, create and maintain supportive, reliable relationships.
 We will support children to exercise their developing skills through activities that foster creative play and social connection, teach them how to cope with stress, involve vigorous exercise, and over time, provide opportunities for directing their own actions with decreasing adult supervision.

 Partnerships with Parents

 We will share and support parents in understanding our approach to teaching and learning in the EYFS, in order to support their children at home.
 We share relevant assessments with parents as often as necessary to ensure learning can be continued at home.
 Using online communication methods such as dojo will help us keep communication open and as often as needed.
 We will always have an open door policy to parents and we want them to feel as welcome as the children.
 We will support parents in understanding their child’s next steps by providing ideas and activities to do at home.

 Our PE days are as follows:

-In light of current Covid related guidance please can children come to school in their PE clothes on these days.
+Please can Reception children come to school in their PE clothes on these days.